Education & Certifications

-The mission of Shannon Brown Doula Service is to provide high-quality, compassionate labor and delivery support for mothers and their partners.
+The mission of Shannon Brown Doula Service is to provide high-quality, compassionate labor and delivery support for the birthing person and their partner.

 The vision of Shannon Brown Doula Service is to expand the public’s understanding of doula care and bring doula care to as many area families as possible.

 I’m a Port Crane, NY, native, and live there with my husband (my high school sweetheart!) and our two sons and daughter.
 In my full-time job, I work in the human service field with adults with disabilities.
 And since 2013, I’ve been honored to serve families as a birth doula.

 My personal experiences with pregnancy and birth have run the gamut from grief to joy.
 My first two pregnancies ended in miscarriage.
 When I was pregnant for the third time, I attended a support group for women who were expecting after a previous pregnancy loss.
 One of the other attendees told me about doula care, and recommended the doula my husband and I hired for the births of our sons – both pitocin-induced hospital births without pain medication.

 My husband and I both appreciated and valued the support and expertise of our doula throughout pregnancy, labor and delivery.
 As we planned a move from Buffalo, NY, back home to Broome County, I started researching doula options for a next pregnancy, and was sad to find that at that time there was only one practicing doula available.
 This realization, in combination with my love for birth, made me decide to start my doula training in 2012.
 Along with my formal coursework, I was fortunate to be mentored by Buffalo-area doulas, including the one who attended my deliveries.